 As a least-developed country (LDC), Uganda is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies Uganda as a low-income economy with a per-capita income of $1,002 in 2023.
-Total EU imports from Uganda amounted to a record €783 million in 2023, and preferential imports to €173 million.
+The World Bank classifies Uganda as a low-income economy with a per-capita income of $1,073 in 2024.
+Total EU imports from Uganda amounted to €1.1 billion in 2024, continuing a strong upward trend.
+Preferential imports amounted to €156 million.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.